 A bedtime routine supports good sleep for people of all ages, but especially children.
-Establishing a sleep routine for your little one might sound overwhelming, but think of it simply as a predictable series of events that lead up to your child going to sleep at night.1
+Establishing a sleep routine for your little one might sound overwhelming, but think of it simply as a predictable series of events leading up to your child sleeping at night.1

-Every family’s bedtime routine will look a little different, but it should include a clear beginning, a clear ending, and make sense for your family.
+Every family’s bedtime routine will look a little different, but it should include a clear beginning and ending, and make sense for your family.

 What are the benefits of having a bedtime routine for your child?

 Research shows that having a consistent bedtime routine for children is associated with an earlier bedtime, being able to fall asleep faster, staying asleep for longer, and waking up fewer times at night.23 This helps lead to better sleep overall.
 And better sleep has been linked with improved language development, learning, and emotional and behavioral regulation.4

 What age can I start using a bedtime routine for my baby?

 You can implement a bedtime routine as early as 4 weeks old, starting a gentle routine when your little one indicates they are tired.4 At this age the time they go to bed may vary a bit from day to day, but their routine can stay the same.

 Around the 2-month mark, babies start to consolidate their night time sleep, stay asleep for longer, and begin going to bed earlier, making developing a bedtime routine a bit easier.6

 Know that it’s never too late to implement a bedtime routine.
 Once you begin a consistent bedtime routine, it’s possible to see improvements in your child’s sleep in as quickly as just a few days!7